jeremytammik/tbc/a/1895_exterior_walls.md

 https://www.revitapidocs.com/2020/1fbe1cff-ed94-4815-564b-05fd9e8f61fe.htm

-Tags (0)
-Add tags
-Report
-MESSAGE 3 OF 13
-Yien_Chao
- Collaborator Yien_Chao in reply to: Samuel.Arsenault-Brassard
-‎12-04-2020 12:58 PM
 a simple boundingbox filter and a multicategory filter.. and voila!

 2020-12-04_15-57-11.jpg

-Tags (0)
-Add tags
-Report
-MESSAGE 4 OF 13
-Samuel.Arsenault-Brassard
- Contributor Samuel.Arsenault-Brassard in reply to: Yien_Chao
-‎12-10-2020 05:17 AM
-One last question, is the bounding box actually a square box?
+**Response:** One last question, is the bounding box actually a square box?
 I am wondering if it will capture rogue elements if the room is not square, for example a serpentine corridor.

 BoundingBox.jpg

-Tags (0)
-Add tags
-Report
-MESSAGE 5 OF 13
-jeremytammik
- Employee jeremytammik in reply to: Samuel.Arsenault-Brassard ‎12-10-2020 06:20 AM
-The bounding box is always a rectangular box, or, more precisely, a rectangular cuboid, with X, Y and Z axis-aligned faces.
+**Answer:** The bounding box is always a rectangular box, or, more precisely, a rectangular cuboid, with X, Y and Z axis-aligned faces.

-Jeremy Tammik
-Developer Technical Services
-Autodesk Developer Network, ADN Open
-The Building Coder

-Tags (0)
-Add tags
-Report
-MESSAGE 6 OF 13
-Yien_Chao
- Collaborator Yien_Chao in reply to: Samuel.Arsenault-Brassard
-‎12-10-2020 06:21 AM
-i dont think so...
+**Answer 2:** i dont think so...

 https://www.revitapidocs.com/2020/3c452286-57b1-40e2-2795-c90bff1fcec2.htm

 A three-dimensional rectangular box at ...

-Tags (0)
-Add tags
-Report
-MESSAGE 7 OF 13
 Samuel.Arsenault-Brassard
- Contributor Samuel.Arsenault-Brassard in reply to: jeremytammik ‎12-10-2020 06:22 AM

 So, it would create a problem for a non-rectangular room right? (trying to detect related walls, floors and ceilings of a room)

-Tags (0)
-Add tags
-Report
-MESSAGE 8 OF 13
-Yien_Chao
- Collaborator Yien_Chao in reply to: Samuel.Arsenault-Brassard
-‎12-10-2020 06:39 AM
-i would try different approach to that.
+**Answer:** i would try different approach to that.

-try to use IsPointInRoom() instead? https://www.revitapidocs.com/2020/96e29ddf-d6dc-0c40-b036-035c5001b996.htm
+try to use [`IsPointInRoom`](https://www.revitapidocs.com/2020/96e29ddf-d6dc-0c40-b036-035c5001b996.htm) instead?

 for ceiling , wall and floor, you can just take the center points and project the points to room.

 hope that may help.

-Tags (0)
-Add tags
-Report
-MESSAGE 9 OF 13
 Samuel.Arsenault-Brassard
- Contributor Samuel.Arsenault-Brassard in reply to: Yien_Chao
-‎12-10-2020 07:03 AM

 "project the points to room."
 I'm not sure I understand this part.
 I guess you can draw a line from the centroid of the room to the centroid of the walls?

 The inherent problem I see is that the centroid of each wall/floor/ceiling is going to be outside each room since it is its shell.
 It's almost like we need to offset each room's volume to encompass the centroids of its shells.

 WallMiddle.jpg

-Tags (0)
-Add tags
-Report
-MESSAGE 10 OF 13
 Samuel.Arsenault-Brassard
  Contributor Samuel.Arsenault-Brassard in reply to: Samuel.Arsenault-Brassard
 ‎12-10-2020 07:03 AM

 Typo:

 blue line = extent of *room*

-Tags (0)
-Add tags
-Report
-MESSAGE 11 OF 13
-Yien_Chao
- Collaborator Yien_Chao in reply to: Samuel.Arsenault-Brassard
-‎12-10-2020 08:25 AM
-example : choose center face of wall, then project the point according to normal by .
+**Answer:** example : choose center face of wall, then project the point according to normal by .
 Then use the isinroom() for each point, you should have 2 rooms for a single wall.

 easier with ceilings and floor finishes.

-Tags (0)
-Add tags
-Report
-MESSAGE 12 OF 13
 Samuel.Arsenault-Brassard
  Contributor Samuel.Arsenault-Brassard in reply to: Yien_Chao
 ‎12-10-2020 09:03 AM